specmore/spectacular/web/README.md

 - The unit test files for each component are kept alongside their implementation counterpart for ease of access

 #### State
-While the application state is limited to the following to areas, the choice has been made to not use and maintain any global application state stores (e.g. Redux) to reduce complexity:
+Given the relatively simple needs of the UI, to keep the project simple, the choice has been made to not use and maintain any global application state stores (e.g. Redux).
+The different state needs of the application are addressed in the following ways:
-- Component state is used to hold any additional data required to populate a visual component.
+- Component state is used to hold any additional data pulled from the backend API required to populate a given visual component.
 This component state is maintained using [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 - User journey state is kept and updated solely in the browser's location URL.
 This allows the application to be loaded at the exact same point of the user journey when reloading the page or when sharing the URL.
-This is managed using [React-Router](https://reacttraining.com/react-router/web/guides/quick-start) to allow components to access parameters stored in the URL  when loading by using `React-Router` hooks and to modify the URL using `React-Router` navigation link components.
+This is managed using [React-Router](https://reacttraining.com/react-router/web/guides/quick-start) and allows components to access parameters stored in the URL  when loading by using `React-Router` hooks and to modify the URL using `React-Router` navigation link components.
 - The User context state is provided by the [User Authentication Service](../docs/design/architecture.md#user-authentication-service) in the form of a JWT stored in a cookie.
 - The context of which GitHub App Installation this instance of the UI is configured to serve is maintained and injected into the headers of each API request by the Reverse Proxy that is serving this web app.